2026 IRS Disaster Relief: Tax Deadline Extensions

 - The IRS issues an announcement and/or news release each time tax deadline extensions are triggered by a federally declared disaster.
 The announcement sets forth the new deadline for filing returns, paying taxes, and other time-sensitive tax-related actions.

-- When there’s a disaster in a particular state, in most cases only part of the state is in the disaster area.
-As a result, you should check the IRS announcement to verify which parts of the state are included in the disaster area before assuming that your tax deadlines have been extended.
+- When there’s a disaster in a particular state or territory, in most cases only part of the state or territory is in the disaster area.
+As a result, you should check the IRS announcement to verify which parts of the state or territory are included in the disaster area before assuming that your tax deadlines have been extended.

 General extension of federal tax deadlines following natural disasters